johnriverz/packet-driver/README.md

 - `packetdescriptorcreator.h`: Provides functions for creating and initializing packet descriptors.
 - `diagnostics.h`: Defines macros and functions for enabling or disabling diagnostic messages.
 - `testharness.o`: Implements the test harness for the packet driver exercise.
 It defines main().
+- `libTH.a`: Contains object files required to build mydemo.
+- `Makefile`: Builds mydemo from testharness.o, packetdriver.o, and libTH.a.

 ## Building the Project